How to Ship a High-Value Package (€100K, £85K, $120K): The Operational Guide for Professionals

 API & EDI

-Conclusion: The difference between Amateur and Professional
+Conclusion: The Difference Between Amateur and Professional When Sending a Valuable Package

 💼 At what value should these protocols be applied?

-🌍 Which European countries are the riskiest?
+🌍 Which European countries are the most risky?

-🔒 Can I legally declare a value lower than the Carrier ?
+🔒 Can I legally declare a value lower than the Carrier

-📱 Are GPS beacons mandatory?
+📱 Are GPS tags mandatory?

-Recommended for orders over €20,000, mandatory for orders over €50,000.
-Cost: €15-25 per shipment.
-A beacon can save you 100% of your loss.
+Recommended for items valued at €20,000 or more, strongly recommended for items valued at €50,000 or more.
+Cost: €15–25 per shipment.
+A tracking device can save you 100% of your loss.
 Reliable suppliers: Sigfox IoT or LoRaWAN.

-Immediate emergency protocol :
+Immediate emergency protocol:

 • H+0: Direct contact with destination agency

-Priority technical criteria :
+Priority technical criteria:

-• DHL: Excellence in Germany/Netherlands, own network 85%.
+• DHL: Excellence Germany/Netherlands, own network 85%

 💡 Will AI and blockchain revolutionize high-value shipping?